Complex Humanitarian Emergencies

 • Great human suffering and death.

-• Large numbers of affected and displaced people.
+• Large numbers of affected and displaced people, both internally and externally.

 • Weakened public institutions and systems such as healthcare, education and sanitation.